hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 The five required endpoints are REST-style in that the resulting HTTP response is the complete response for each endpoint.
 In particular, the `/data` endpoint does not give URLs for file or links to where the data can be downloaded; instead, it streams the data contained in the HTTP response body.
 The full specification for each endpoint is described below.

-All endpoints must have a `/hapi` path element in the URL and only the `/info` and `/data` endpoints take query parameters:
+All endpoints must have a `/hapi` path element in the URL, and only the `/info` and `/data` endpoints take query parameters:

 ```
 http://server/hapi (Optional HTML landing page)